 Adhesive and sealant

-Most construction chemicals are used as hardening agents either for surface application, coating or as repair materials.
+Most construction chemicals are used as hardening agents either for surface application, coating or as repair materials and is also effective as a waterproofing chemical.
 Here below are different types of construction chemical.

 1. Concrete Hardeners